-Josh devotes the majority of his practice to the construction industry representing contractors, developers, design professionals, and construction product manufacturers in complicated disputes and litigation.
+Josh is a litigator and certified circuit court mediator with a statewide practice, devoting the majority of his litigation practice to the construction industry.
+He frequently represents contractors, developers, design professionals, and construction product manufacturers in complicated disputes and litigation.
 Josh has handled multiple class actions in state and federal court and has successfully defeated class certification.
 Josh also has extensive experience representing insurance carriers directly, both advising on coverage issues and bringing and defending coverage litigation.
 Outside the construction context, Josh has defended a wide variety of professional liability matters, including representing attorneys who served as class counsel in underlying class actions.

 Committed to his profession and his community, Josh regularly volunteers his time to a variety of causes and initiatives.
 Josh has served as pro-bono special prosecutor for the South Carolina Attorney General’s office, and he has served on the SC Bar’s Judicial Qualifications Committee for most of his legal career.
 He is the president of his church’s governing board and has volunteered for a variety of SC Bar initiatives, including organizing donation drives for domestic violence shelters.